rgreinho/python-cookiecutter/README.rst

 cookiecutter-python
 ===================

 Cookiecutter template for a python project.
 See https://github.com/audreyr/cookiecutter.
-This is inspired from the openstack cookiecutter().
+This is inspired from the openstack cookiecutter (https://git.openstack.org/openstack-dev/cookiecutter.git).

 * Free software: Apache license
 * pbr_: Set up to use Python Build Reasonableness